Ory Okolloh

+Education

-She earned an undergraduate degree in Political Science from the University of Pittsburgh and graduated from Harvard Law School in 2005.
+Okolloh earned an undergraduate degree in Political Science from the University of Pittsburgh, and graduated from Harvard Law School in 2005 with a Juris Doctor.

 Career

-In 2006 she co-founded the parliamentary watchdog site Mzalendo (Swahili: "Patriot").
-The site sought to increase government accountability by systematically recording bills, speeches, MPs, standing orders, etc.
+In 2006, Okolloh co-founded the parliamentary watchdog site Mzalendo (Swahili: "Patriot").
+The site sought to increase government accountability by systematically recording bills, speeches, MPs, and standing orders.

 When Kenya was engulfed in violence following a disputed presidential election in 2007, Okolloh co-created Ushahidi (Swahili: "Witness"), a website and tool that collected and recorded eyewitness reports of violence using text messages and Google Maps.
 The technology has since been adapted for expanded purposes (including monitoring elections and tracking pharmaceutical availability) and used in a number of other countries.

 Okolloh has a personal blog, Kenyan Pundit, which was featured on Global Voices Online.

 She has worked as a legal consultant for NGOs and has worked at Covington and Burling, the Kenya National Commission on Human Rights, and the World Bank.

-Okolloh was appointed on the Board of Thomson Reuters Founders Share Company, the body that acts as a guardian of the Thomson Reuters Trust Principles in May 2015.
+Okolloh was appointed to the board of Thomson Reuters Founders Share Company, the body that acts as a guardian of the Thomson Reuters Trust Principles in May 2015.
+She retired from the company in December 2024, having served as the deputy chair in her last year.